-Dogs are especially susceptible to heat stroke as unlike humans they only sweat from their feet, to cool down they have to be able to pant and also b able to drink water.
+Please be aware of your pets in this heat.
+Dogs are especially susceptible to heat stroke as unlike humans they only sweat from their feet, to cool down they have to be able to pant and also be able to drink water.

 Signs of heat stroke can range from excessive breathlessness and listlessness through to full blown collapse and even death.

 Certain breeds and pets are mores susceptible and extra care should be taken with elderly, overweight, dogs with pre-existing heart problems or breeds with shorter noses such as Bulldogs, but remember any dog or other pet can be effected.

 If you are concerned about heat stroke phone the vet immediately for advice and an emergency consultation, normally the hyperthermia can be controlled using intra venous fluids, nursing and drugs, especially if we can see the patient soon enough.

 Prevention is always the best way to keep your pets safe and involves awareness from owners, never leaving pets in cars or behind glass when the temperature is very hot, always providing water, a shady spot and some ventilation for your pet.

 If you think they may be slightly overheating then use a water spray or wet cold towel to cool them down while providing a fan to help keep the air moving.

 Also never work/over exercise your dog in hot weather- where possible wait until dusk & dawn to go for your walks and playtime.

 Always carry some water & a bowl with you if you are exercising in hot weather and try to keep to shady walks such as in the woods rather than open spaces.

 Giving your dog’s ice cubes to eat, frozen treats (such as stuffed Kong’s) or placing ice in your dog’s water bowl to cool it will cause them no harm.